 Shaftesbury Memorial Fountain

 At the center of the Circus stands the Shaftesbury Memorial Fountain.
 It was built in 1893 to commemorate Lord Shaftesbury, a philanthropist known for his support of the poor.

-The seminude statue on top of the fountain depicts the Angel of Christian Charity but was later renamed Eros after the Greek god of love and beauty.
-The fountain was made in bronze, but the statue is made of aluminum, at the time a novel and rare material.
+The seminude statue on top of the fountain, designed by sculptor Alfred Gilbert, depicts the Angel of Christian Charity.
+It was later renamed Eros, after the Greek god of love and beauty.
+The fountain was made of bronze, but the statue is made of aluminum, at the time a novel and rare material.

 Horses of Helios Fountain and the Daughters of Helios